Lovelli has been freelancing for 10+ years. She's becoming a full-stack freelancer and she'll share with you her key learnings & practices.

 Once you’ve received your money, you can withdraw the funds to your local bank account.
-Add your bank details to your account, and once the account is approved, you’ll have your money in your account within 2 to 5 business days.
-There’s a currency conversion charge up to 2% when you withdraw to an account in a different currency.
+Add your bank details to your account, and once the account is approved, you’ll have your money in your account within two to five business days.
+There’s a currency conversion charge of up to 2% when you withdraw to an account in a different currency.

 Free Invoicing Software